 After graduation, each student should be equipped free with a set of tools for his particular trade, a team and wagon, farming implements made at the institution worth about $500 so he could start right out producing results.

-Brigham Young’s vision for this institution was never fully realized to such an extent; however, many aspects were incorporated during the school’s 49-year history most notably offerings of a liberal and scientific education as well as a focus on studying the teachings of the Church of Jesus Christ of Latter-day Saints (LDS).
+Brigham Young’s vision for this institution was never fully realized to such an extent; however, many aspects were incorporated during the school’s forty-nine-year history, most notably offerings of a liberal and scientific education as well as a focus on studying the teachings of the Church of Jesus Christ of Latter-day Saints (LDS).

 Before the college could be established, Brigham Young died on August 29, 1877.
 The 1884–85 Prospectus of BYC reflects the reactions of the time in relation to the college’s establishment: “Before the close of the same month the people of Utah were called upon to mourn the death of their wise counsellor, leader and friend, which sad event unquestionably retarded greatly the early growth of the College, the founding of which was one of his last acts of a public nature.”

-President Young was very desirous to have the first term of the College opened in September 1877; however, the unavoidable delay in renting the land which constituted the endowment and source of revenue of the College, combined with other causes such as the death of Brigham Young, prevented the opening in 1877, and the College was not opened until September 9, 1878.
-The 1926 BYC Memorial Program notes that the College began with one teacher (Miss Ida Ione Cook) and 71 students.
-The courses offered that first year were: reading, penmanship, orthography, grammar, geography, mathematics, and the New Testament, Book of Mormon, and Doctrine and Covenants.
+President Young was very desirous to have the first term of the college opened in September 1877; however, the unavoidable delay in renting the land which constituted the endowment and source of revenue of the college, combined with other causes such as the death of Brigham Young, prevented the opening in 1877, and the college was not opened until September 9, 1878.
+The 1926 BYC Memorial Program notes that the college began with one teacher (Miss Ida Ione Cook) and seventy-one students.
+The courses offered that first year were: reading, penmanship, orthography, grammar, geography, mathematics, the New Testament, Book of Mormon, and Doctrine and Covenants.